wasp-lang/wasp/web/docs/guides/crud.md

 }
 ```

 We made a custom `create` operation because we want to make sure that the task is connected to the user that is creating it.
-By default, the `create` operation would not do that.
+In the current iteration of CRUD operations that is not supported by default.
 Read more about the [default implementations](/docs/language/features#which-operations-are-supported).

-### Using the generated CRUD operations
+### Using the generated CRUD operations on the client

 And let's use the generated operations in our client code: